issoupadrink/cardano-rest-api-tests/README.md

 ohmyedd/cardano-rest-tests
 ```

-Allure report can be found here:
+The Allure report (which covers functional tests) can be found here:
 ```
 http://localhost/
 ```